phdonn/LoL-Match-Prediction/README.md

 ></iframe>

 This graph provides a clear comparison of the distribution of gold differences at the 25-minute mark (`golddiffat25`) for winning (`result = 1`) and losing (`result = 0`) teams in League of Legends matches.
 Here's an analysis of what the graph tells us:
+The calculated correlation between golddiffat25 (gold difference at the 25-minute mark) and result (match outcome) is 0.478.
+This indicates a moderate positive correlation between the two variables.
 ---

 #### 1. **Gold Difference Patterns for Winners and Losers**